niceandserious/nice-guides/guides/css.md

 Don't unnecessarily nest in Sass.
 If you're giving most things a class, it's not necessary to nest selectors – this just creates more specific style rules that aren't as reusable.
 As a rough guide, try not to go beyond 3 levels deep.

+Leave a blank line before your nested selector, it makes it easier to spot!

 Nesting _is_ really useful for element states and pseudo elements, for example:

 ```css